Pin it

 Instructions

-Store leftover cooked patties in an airtight container in the fridge for up to three days Reheat gently in a skillet or microwave to keep them moist If freezing uncooked patties separate them with parchment so they do not stick together and thaw in the fridge before cooking
+Keep leftover patties in an airtight container in the fridge for up to three days Reheat gently in a skillet or microwave for the best results If freezing let the patties cool then wrap individually and store for up to two months Let thaw overnight in the fridge before reheating

 Seasonal Adaptations